Session Three Descriptions

 STEAM in Storytime: The Little Renaissance Kids Model, Centennial Room

 - Preschoolers are curious kids who want to know a little bit about everything!
 This session provides an overview of Little Renaissance Kids, a STEAM-based storytime that combines the books, songs, and extension activities from our traditional storytime model with hands-on stations built around topics from the worlds of art, math & science, world cultures, and active play.
 You will leave with lots of ideas to inspire the growing minds of your library's littlest learners!

 - Presenter: Jim McNall

 - This session will discuss the roles of trustees including: Working as a board and what individual members should and should not do on their own; What constitutes a “decision” of the board; Selecting and supervising the director; Fiduciary responsibilities of the board; Managing or micromanaging which are you doing; Appropriate interactions between trustees and staff; and creating, updating, and reviewing policies.

-Children Choose: Children’s Advisory Boards in Libraries, Empire Room
+Children Choose: Children’s Advisory Boards in Libraries, Gold Room

 - Adults use their knowledge and experience to implement youth services collection development and programming in libraries.
 Libraries are missing direct input from elementary-aged children regarding books and programs.
 To bridge this information gap, it is necessary to bring the perspectives and opinions of children into the library world.
 MLIS students at the University of Washington created a research-based framework to implement Children’s Advisory Boards (CABs) in libraries and used that framework to run pilot CABs in three libraries.
 CABs can create more involved library users and foster a sense of ownership in the library.
 By honoring young voices, libraries can have a greater impact and provide more tailored services and books to the children they serve.